Naptie/PhigrosInfoCollector/README.md

-# Phigros Info Collector
+# Phigros Info Collector, powering PhiZone
-_A Java program that crawls information of Phigros from the web._
+_A Java program that crawls information of Phigros from the web.
+Meanwhile the program behind PhiZone._

 ## What This Program Does
 This program visits [the wiki](https://zh.moegirl.org.cn) from which it crawls information of songs in Phigros.